livereload/LiveReload/mac/FSEventsFix/README.md

 ## Usage

-Add `FSEventsFix.h` and `FSEventsFix.c` to your project.
-No need to call anything. `FSEventsFix.h` provides some useful defines if you need to read the status environment variable.
+Add `FSEventsFix.h` and `FSEventsFix.c` to your project and call `FSEventsFixInstall()`.

 You can build with `FSEVENTSFIX_DUMP_CALLS` preprocessor macro set to `1` to have the library print the installation status and log all calls to realpath() to stderr.

 Build with `FSEVENTSFIX_RETURN_UPPERCASE_RESULT_FOR_TESTING` macro set to `1` to make `realpath()` always return uppercase strings; it's a great way to check that the library works.

-## API

-There's no public API defined and no symbols exported to ensure that multiple instances of this library can co-exist within a single process.

-The .c file uses `__attribute__((constructor))` to run the installation function at load time.

-You can check the status by reading FSEventsFix environment variable.
+You can check the installation result by reading FSEventsFix environment variable.
 Possible values (defined as preprocessor macros in `FSEvents.h`) are:

 - (not set or empty string): not yet installed